 A call represents a communication between two services and can be seen as a request and a response where the response can be asynchronous.
 A call is a set of data and time measurements corresponding to a particular RPC or service call.
 One could have an HTTP or database call, for example.
 Instana makes it easy to understand the

-type of a call, like HTTP, messaging, database or batch, by highlighting that on the UI.
+type of a call, like HTTP, messaging, database, batch or internal, by highlighting that on the UI.

 In order to capture this data, Instana measures both on the caller and the callee side.
 This is crucial in distributed systems since depending on the scenario the monitoring tool can measure on the caller side or the callee side or on both sides.
 In distributed tracing, these individual measurements are called spans.